 The AAR makes a number of references to the development of the Scorecard in particular its role in measuring the uptake of medicines and potential to measure other technologies.
 It also makes a specific recommendation “5.7.
 There should be a single, accessible source of information on the uptake of technologies for the NHS, patients and industry”.
 It proposes that, in future, the Innovation Scorecard should be the single source of information on the use of innovation in the NHS.
 It should be owned by NICE and used by the rest of the Accelerated Access Partnership, particularly NHS England and NHS Improvement, to hold the system to account and assess the progress of local areas.

-The Innovation Scorecard is currently published every 6 months by NHS Digital on behalf of the Office for Life Sciences, with the first publication in January 2013.
+The Innovation Scorecard is published quarterly by NHS Digital on behalf of the Office for Life Sciences, with the first publication in January 2013.
 This work is informed by collaborative working with colleagues from the Association of the British Healthcare Industries (ABHI), Cabinet Office, DH, NHS Digital, the NHS, NHS England, NICE, Office for Life Sciences, and the pharmaceutical industry.